Spring 2023 - open for pre-ordersYou can pre-order fruit trees now, for delivery in autumn 2023.

 • Self-fertility: Not self-fertile

-Napoleon is a well-known traditional large white cherry, and a typical "bigarreau" or firm-fleshed variety.
+Napoleon is a well-known traditional large white cherry, and a good example of a "bigarreau" or firm-fleshed variety.
 The flavour is sweet/sharp, tangier than most of the modern varieties, and of very good quality.

 Napoleon is usually classified as a white cherry, on account of its pale golden white flesh.